IskanderBlue/Getting-and-Cleaning-Data/codeBook.md

 variableFieldWidth "12"

-variableDefinition "The average of the means of the time domain signals of the body angular velocity derivativ e in the Z-axis direction, which had been normalized and bounded within [-1,1]."
+variableDefinition "The average of the means of the time domain signals of the body angular velocity derivative in the Z-axis direction, which had been normalized and bounded within [-1,1]."

-rangeOfValues      "-0.006940664  to  -0.092499853"
+rangeOfValues      "-0.0924998531372549  to  -0.00694066389361702"

 [,30]